 Pothole Damage Claim

-If you’re driving during the day and in conditions of high visibility, spotting and avoiding pothole is easy if you’re paying attention.
+If you’re driving during the day and in conditions of high visibility, spotting and avoiding a pothole is easy if you’re paying attention.
 But if it’s dark, stormy, or if you’re messing with the radio dial, you might hear that sickening “Clunk!
 Crunch!” that means something bad has happened to your vehicle.

 In the vast majority of cases, being startled is the only damage you’ll incur if you go over a pothole.
 But if it’s particularly deep or if you’re going too fast, you might be left with some dents, scratches -- or worse.